lquenti/prometheus_evaluation_hpc/README.md

 # License and Citation

-Use everything, including the report and presentation, is MIT licensed.
+Everything except the LaTeX templates is MIT licensed.
+The LaTeX templates can be found at [the vi4io website](https://hps.vi4io.org/teaching/ressources/start#templates).
+I'd guess that it is CC-BY-SA 4.0 licensed, but there is no official statement yet.

 If you use it scientifically, I will add a bibtex file here as soon as I have finished the report.